benboben03/Tetris-AI/README.md

 - Extend PPO implementation.
 - Fine-tune hyperparameters and model architectures.
 - Explore hybrid approaches combining GA with DQN for enhanced performance.

+---

+## Acknowledgments
+This project builds upon the open-source environment by [Viet Nguyen](https://github.com/vietnh1009/Tetris-deep-Q-learning-pytorch).

+Contributors:
+- **Ben T. Boben**
+- **Rohan Joseph Jayasekara**

+---

+## Disclaimer
+This project builds upon the open-source Tetris implementation by [vietnh1009](https://github.com/vietnh1009/Tetris-deep-Q-learning-pytorch).
+Some models utilize a modified version of `tetris.py`, which is not directly included in this repository to avoid confusion.
+Full credit to the original author.

+---